BitsForPeople/esp-heatshrink/README.md

 On the **ESP32-S3**, the MCU's SIMD instructions ("PIE") are used which further speeds up compression by a factor of _a lot_.

-Use of the 32-bit optimized variant can be enabled/disabled by setting `HEATSHRINK_32BIT` to 1 or 0
-in `heatshrink_config.h`; then, if built via ESP-IDF for an ESP32-S3, the SIMD variant is automatically built.
+Use of the 32-bit optimized variant can be enabled/disabled via menuconfig or by setting `HEATSHRINK_32BIT` to 1 or 0 in `heatshrink_config.h`; then, if built via ESP-IDF for an ESP32-S3, the SIMD variant is automatically built.

 ## Exemplary benchmarks